lydiadunning/food-plan/README.md

 - use fuzzy searching, maybe incorporate soundex.
 Find some solution to repeating words with different capitalization, pluralization, or spelling.

 - list values and goals to guide the design process.

+- Make sure deleting or editing one kid doesn't remove other kids.
+- Ensure login functionality works properly
+  - Test edgecases and improve error detection

+  - change entry inputs to a sentence?